AustinGil/presentations/make-div.md

 ---

-# Keep in mind
+# Remember...

 <v-clicks>

-- Code in editor != code in the browser.
+- Code in editor != code in the browser
-- Client-side JS app != SSR or SSG.
+- Dev artifacts != production artifacts
+- A lot has to happen between `ctrl+s` and reload
 </v-clicks>

 ---